 We're one of few Farm Credit Associations that allocates nearly all of our earnings to members.
-Since 2006, the total cooperative return represents more than 90% of the earnings during this period.
-Regulations prevent allocating 100% of earnings, but by and large, we distribute nearly all of our member-sourced income in cooperative returns.
+Since 2006, the total cooperative return represents roughly 90% of the earnings during this period.
+Allocating equity with the intent to retire it at a future date allows the cooperative to return earnings to our members at this level.

-Based on our solid financial results in 2022, our board of directors approved a record \$270 million in cooperative returns to our members.
-We distributed \$127.6 million in cash this spring - our highest cash distribution yet - and set aside an additional \$142.4 million in allocated equities for members until it is eligible for disbursement.
+Based on our solid financial results in 2024, our board of directors approved a total of \$189.6 million in cooperative returns to our members.
+We distributed \$111.5 million in cash this spring and set aside an additional \$78.1 million in allocated equities for members until it is eligible for disbursement.

 Cooperatives are formed by members to offer services that benefit or enhance their operations.
-As an extension of their operation, Capital Farm Credit puts the resources our members give us - their capital, which is their member stock, plus the interest they pay on their loans - to use for their benefit.
+As an extension of their operation, Capital Farm Credit puts the resources our members give us - their capital to use for their benefit.
 We return some of that capital in a cash distribution each year, and allocate some as non-qualified equities to retain for a period of time to capitalize the association.
 As a healthy cooperative grows, it generates new capital and is able to retire older capital from previous years.
 Capital Farm Credit allocates (or puts a name on) its earnings, and they are called non-qualified allocated equities.
 By allocating these earnings, when a borrower pays off his or her loan, those allocated earnings rightfully belong to that member, and we will make every effort to pay it to them in the future.